jonascotch/CS50_finalproject/README.md

 But lately that problem has been growing as some drugs are not profitable to manufacture and yet there are no equivalent substitutes.
 These shortages have to be closely monitored, along with looking for alternative manufacturers and managing stocks to avoid interrupting treatments or running out of stock.
 The information on these shorteges is ussually kept in a Excel worksheet and is difficult to update and to extract meaningful data from.
+I'm sorry all the app is in portuguese as I really mean to use it in the day-to-day work.
+Feel free to ask anything if the language makes it difficult to understand the use of the app.
+I guess the programming part is just (almost) universal!

 ### My solution
 I've spotted an oportunity to put my newly acquired skills to help in this matter and to further make information available to others, namely doctors and nurses.